anvaka/common-words/README.md

 ## How the data is collected?

-*In this section we take deeper look into words extraction.
-If you are not interested [jump to word clouds algorithm](#how-word-clouds-are-rendered)*
+>In this section we take deeper look into words extraction.
+If you are not interested [jump to word clouds algorithm](#how-word-clouds-are-rendered).

 The data comes from GitHub's public data set, indexed by BigQuery: [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos)